pommicket/bootstrap/README.md

 - how pointers work
 - how floating-point numbers work

-If you aren't familiar with x86-64 assembly, be sure to check out the instruction list below.
+If you're unfamiliar with x86-64 assembly, you should check out the instruction list below.

 ## principles